Skip to content

 tools=[

-# ... your full tool list — Orqen will prune the irrelevant ones
+# ... your full tool list — Orqen optimizes the request before forwarding

 ],